 Celebrate May Holidays in Las Vegas

 Memorial Day traditionally marks the start of summer and is one of the biggest weekends of the year in Las Vegas.
-However, Memorial Day Weekend, which runs May 29-31, will likely be relatively quiet compared to the pre-pandemic era.
+With vaccines taking hold, Memorial Day Weekend, which runs May 29-31, will likely be much busier (and safer) than in 2020.
 Remain up to date with club schedules & ticket prices.

-If there’s little action on the Strip, you may prefer the beaches, boating and jet skis of Lake Mead and Lake Las Vegas, each just minutes outside the metropolitan area.
-Lake Havasu in Arizona and Lake Powell, which borders Arizona and Utah, are both worth a road trip as well.
+If there’s little action on the Strip, you may prefer the beaches, boating, and jet skis of Lake Mead and Lake Las Vegas, each just minutes outside the metropolitan area.
+Lake Havasu in Arizona and Lake Powell, which borders Arizona and Utah, are both worth a road trip.

 Take a Dive into a Pool Party in Las Vegas

 Much like last year, pool parties are operating as lounges, but expect the party vibe to pick up as restrictions are loosened.
-The best way to enjoy DJs, drinks and other fun by the water is with a cabana or daybed, which typically requires at minimum spend on food and drinks.
+The best way to enjoy DJs, drinks, and other fun by the water is with a cabana or daybed, which typically requires a minimum spend on food and drinks.
 Don’t be surprised to see some attractive discounts offered.
 Request a cabana or daybed through Lavish Vegas to learn about comps and special deals.

 More fun things to do in May…

-Enjoy the best bottle service and VIP package deals at top nightclubs: Hopefully, nightlclubs will return to dominate the nightlife scene in May.
+Enjoy the best bottle service, and VIP package deals at top nightclubs: Nightclubs will return to dominate the nightlife scene in May.
 Partiers looking to skip the lines should reserve a VIP table, but booking with a club directly is never the best option.
 Lavish Vegas works with clubs to fill their premium seats at a lower price and is always the best plan for those who desire elite service without wasting money.